 Does Saran Media International Limited Have FIFA World Cup 2026 Rights

 The official territory workbook lists Saran Media International Limited in Tajikistan, Uzbekistan, Estonia, Kazakhstan, Latvia, Lithuania, Moldova, and Ukraine.
-In practice, viewers should treat it as a rights or distribution name and then follow the downstream consumer-facing route in each market.
+In practice, viewers should treat it as a rights or distribution name and then follow the downstream viewer-facing route in each market.

 How to Watch FIFA World Cup 2026 on Saran Media International Limited - Step by Step